-The Siachen Glacier region in the Eastern Karakoram Range of Himalayan Mountains has been the site of intermittent conflict between India and Pakistan for several decades.
+Siachen Glacier region in the Eastern Karakoram Range of Himalayan Mountains has been the site of intermittent conflict between India and Pakistan for several decades.
 The area has come to be known as the world’s highest battlefield.
 Although Siachen means land of wild roses but in reality this place is barren and icy cold.
-It has minus 14 to minus 34 degrees temperature in summer and minus fifty degrees in winter season and at these temperatures almost everything with life, and the things that sustain life simply collapses.
+It has minus 14 to minus 34 degrees temperature in summer and minus fifty degrees in winter and at these temperatures almost everything with life, and the things that sustain life simply collapse.
 India controls two thirds of the glaciated area and the balance has been encroached by Pakistan.

-On 03 February 2016, ten brave soldiers of 19 Madras Regiment were trapped under a mass of snow after an avalanche hit the Sonam Post, situated at 19,000 feet on the Siachen Glacier.
+On 03 February 2016, ten brave soldiers of 19 MADRAS Regiment were trapped under a mass of snow after an avalanche hit the Sonam Post, situated at 19,000 feet on the Siachen Glacier.
 Nine brave soldiers made the supreme sacrifice in defence of their motherland that day.

 Under almost 30 feet of ice, all that Lance Naik Hanumanthappa had going for him was a small air pocket and a lot of grit.
 Outside, a group of well-trained Army men, two dogs, a small team of medical professionals and military pilots carried out a relentless, almost death-defying rescue act under the most inhospitable conditions the world can ever imagine.
 The rescue of Lance Naik Hanumanthappa personified the triumph of the indomitable spirit of human resilience against all odds, including the might of Mother Nature, and the determination of man to never give up on his fellow men.

-The nation paid (their) homage to these brave-hearts and military funerals with all respects was conducted at the hometowns of these martyrs.
+The nation paid homage to these brave-hearts and military funerals with all respects was conducted at the hometowns of these martyrs.

-Military funerals are solemn affairs and everyone in attendance, with the exception of the immediate family, remain standing for the duration as a mark of respect to the departed soul.
+Military funerals are solemn affairs and everyone in attendance, with the exception of the immediate family remain standing for the duration as a mark of respect to the departed soul.
 Everyone including non-military personnel attending the funeral are expected to wear respectable mourning attire.
 As per the Flag Code of India, the Indian National Flag is draped on the caskets of the military martyrs with the saffron towards the head of the coffin.
 The Flag is folded and with the uniform of the martyr, is handed over to the next of kin after the ceremony.

 A Military Funeral is an elaborate ceremony, mainly to pay respect to the sacrifices of the martyred soldier and also to celebrate the life of the soldier.
 One of the key differences in a military funeral is that the uniformed mourners salute the fallen soldier at the following different points during the solemn ceremony:-